IvyFlosVV/quiz.io/REFLECTION.md

 ## 5. When would I use this workflow?

-Plan-delegate-review works best when the project has a clear, well-defined scope and produces testable output — exactly like this quiz app.
+Plan-delegate-review works best when the project has a clear, well-defined scope and produces testable output.
 You can describe what "done" looks like, hand it off, and verify the result.
 It's faster than conversational back-and-forth because you skip the iterative copy-paste cycle.
-I'd use it for any self-contained feature or tool where I can write a complete spec upfront.
-It's worse for exploratory work — when I don't yet know what I want, or when I'm learning a new concept and need the AI to explain things along the way.
-In those cases, the conversational approach is more natural because the goal evolves as you go.